smaspe/smaspe.github.io/_drafts/sun_clock.md

 Typically, here in Montreal, in summer it means getting up at 5am, and going to bed at 9pm, shortly after the sunset.
 In winter, getting up at 7:30am, going to bed around 11:30pm.

-This way, you maximise the time spent awake during the day.
+This way, you maximize the time spent awake during the day.
 And it is all progressive, and it does not care about daylight saving time.

 And you don't even need curtains!